 The Fedora Security Layer is an experimental feature introduced from Fedora 3.3.
+FeSL consists of two separate components, which can be selected independently during the installation: FeSL Authentication and FeSL Authorisation.

 FeSL Authentication is now the default authentication mechanism, however Fesl Authorization is still considered experimental.
-Enabling FeSL Authorization will disable the legacy policy enforcement.
+FeSL Authorization is a replacement for the legacy XACML policy enforcement, so you should not enable XACML policy enforcement if you are going to use FeSL Authorization, as this will provide an alternative XACML policy enforcement engine.
 See FeSL Installation for more information about FeSL requirements that must be satisfied prior to installation.